clauswilke/pinetree/docs/parameters.rst

     - ``transcript``: a gene, which will be transcribed and translated into a protein

 ``start``
-    start position of element, in genomic coordinates
+    Start position of element, in genomic coordinates

 ``stop``
-    stop position of element, in genomic coordinates
+    Stop position of element, in genomic coordinates

 .. note::
    All elements can overlap with one another, so define your elements carefully.
-For example, if you define two overlapping elements in the same reading frame (determined from the start position), the downstream element may not be transcribed completely.
+For example, if you define two overlapping elements in the same reading frame (which is automatically determined from the start position), the downstream element may not be transcribed completely.

 Each of the three element types several additional required fields: